-The peasant brawls of Van Ostade (see image below) or Adriaan Brouwer were condemned out of hand both for their coarse subject matter and for the "worse than nature" manner in which they were depicted while the quite, middle-class assemblies of Van Mieris or Vermeer would have been considered depicted "as in nature," and, therefore, lacking the nobility of the "antique."
+The peasant brawls of Van Ostade or Adriaan Brouwer (fig. 3) were condemned out of hand both for their coarse subject matter and for the "worse than nature" manner in which they were depicted while the quiet, middle-class assemblies of Van Mieris or Vermeer would have been considered depicted "as in nature," and, therefore, lacking the nobility of the "antique."
 Nonetheless, de Lairesse judged the burgerlyke (burger-like) subject matter far more acceptable than the "beggars, brothels, taverns, smokers, gamblers, filthy children on the potty-chair, and even dirtier and more horrible things," but still inferior to the Classical subject matter.

 Nonetheless, in respects to his contemporary Classicists in other parts of Europe, de Lairesse refuses to dismiss all forms of genre painting a priori.
 Differently from other writers on Classical painting, de Lairesse dedicated an entire chapter "Aanwyzinge om het burgerlyke of cierlyke modern wel uit te beelden" ("Method for correctly representing what is city-like or elegant modern") in his Groot Schilderboek.
 His aim was to demonstrate to painters of burgerlyke subjects like Gerrit ter Borch, Frans van Mieris, Vermeer and Gabriel Metsu, how classical forms can be adapted to high-life genre.

-Confronted by the formidable amount of paintings in the Netherlands of exceptional facture (and popularity) whose subject matter had nothing to do with his lofty ideals, de Lairesse felt that some sort of allowance must be made for the de facto plethora of tastes and did not reject all of them categorically: "As the genius of artists differs greatly; one leading to the sublime, another to the common, even to the meanest; so we find ourselves obliged to treat of all parts of the art, in order to be useful to every one," for it is … more commendable to be like a good Mieris [Frans van Mieris, Vermeer 's contemporary] in the modern manner, than a bad Raphael in the antique."
+Confronted by the formidable amount of paintings in the Netherlands of exceptional facture (and popularity) whose subject matter had nothing to do with his lofty ideals, de Lairesse felt that some sort of allowance must be made for the de facto plethora of tastes and did not reject all of them categorically: "As the genius of artists differs greatly; one leading to the sublime, another to the common, even to the meanest; so we find ourselves obliged to treat of all parts of the art, in order to be useful to every one," for it is … more commendable to be like a good Mieris [Frans van Mieris, Vermeer 's contemporary] in the modern manner (fig. 4), than a bad Raphael in the antique."

 Although Vermeer 's art may appear to respond quite well to some of the de Lairesse 's ideas of what constitutes "improved" burgerlyke motifs, it is impossible to know if Vermeer intended his art as a deliberate bridge from genre to Classicist concerns as expounded by de Lairesse.
-The artist 's elegant, essential and muted style may have been nothing more than fruit of a deep-rooted personal inclination nad/or a natural participation in the general refinement genre painting the 1660s and 1670s cultivated especially in Delft where the artist lived and worked.
+The artist 's elegant, essential and muted style may have been nothing more than fruit of a deep-rooted personal inclination and/or a natural participation in the general refinement genre painting the 1660s and 1670s cultivated especially in Delft where the artist lived and worked.
 Perhaps, our concepts of artistic perfection and Classicism are much wider than what de Lairesse had in mind.

 As de Lairesse wrote, "The modern painting can, therefore, not be accounted art, when nature is simply followed; which is a mere imperfect imitation or defective aping her.
 Even when a thing represented ever so natural, well-designed, and properly ordered; the condition manners, and custom of the country well observed, and the colouring most exact, yet knowing will not think it artful; but when nature is corrected and improved by a judicious master, and the aforesaid qualities joined to it, the painting must be noble and perfect."
-In de Lairesse 's statement one can easily see grounds both condemnation and praise of Vermeer 's best canvases.
+In de Lairesse 's statement one can easily see grounds for both condemnation and praise of Vermeer 's best canvases.